1. Parliamentary Inquiry

 The committee of parliamentary inquiry produces a report which indicates the current condition and dimensions of the matter, expresses the cause of the problem, and the measures to be taken in all aspects.
 After the published report has been distributed to the deputies, a general debate on the report is held in the Plenary.

-The first signatory deputy of the motion of parliamentary inquiry or another signatory deputy designated by him or her has the right to speak first during the general debate on the report held in the Plenary.
-Besides, two deputies in their own capacities, the committee, the government, and political party groups have the right to speak.
+The first signatory of the motion of parliamentary inquiry or another signatory designated by him or her has the right to speak first during the general debate on the report held in the Plenary.
+Besides, two deputies in their own capacities, the committee, and political party groups have the right to speak.
 Speaking time is subject to general provisions.
-The reports of the committee are published in the Journal of Minutes and are available on the internet.
+The report of the committee is published in the Journal of Minutes and are available on the internet.